All FAQs will be updated when there is a change or development and regularly reviewed.

 You can find out about affected service on our list of services that have been suspended due to Coronavirus.

-The One Stop Shop at the Civic Office is closed for the foreseeable future - more information can be found on the One Stop Shop information page.
+The One Stop Shop at the Civic Office is now OPEN more information can be found on the One Stop Shop information page.

 If you need to talk to someone you can contact customer services on 01302 736000.